evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/inspect.rst

 -----------------

 The :func:`getmembers` function retrieves the members of an object such as a class or module.
-The functions whose names begin with "is" are mainly provided as convenient choices for the second argument to :func:`getmembers`.
+The sixteen functions whose names begin with "is" are mainly provided as convenient choices for the second argument to :func:`getmembers`.
 They also help you determine when you can expect to find the following special
 attributes: